Snapraise/slate/source/includes/_webhooks.md

 For example, when a Donation happens in Amplo's system, the Amplo API will POST related JSON data to your registered Webhook URL for your immediate consumption (a.k.a. a callback).

 Webhook URLs can be registered on the Entity level.
+SSL is required.
+The endpoint provided must directly consume the data without redirection, and return a `200 OK` upon success.

 Contact support to set one up.

 ### Events